bbarke/nexstar_gps/README.md

 ## Attention

 Be attentive during construction and testing your device!!!
-You can easy destroy the motherboard in your astro mount
+You can easy destroy the motherboard in your astro mount.